failsplat/Reus2Surveyor/README.md

 # Reus 2 Planet Surveyor
 This fan-made desktop app reads the save files for completed Reus 2 planets and produces a spreadsheet of stats.
 It is written in C# and uses the .NET framework.
 (Not affiliated officially with Reus 2 or its developer and publisher.)
-Tested for Reus 2 v1.3.0 (Atlantic Forest) and up.
+Tested for Reus 2 v1.7.0 (Uluru Kata Tjuta) and up.

 ![UI Pic v3](https://github.com/user-attachments/assets/50b12e7c-2fac-4db8-b55a-aaf8e7417e6d)
 ## Usage Instructions